Who was Jessie Street?

 Jessie was well known internationally, attending women’s conferences all over the world and working with women’s groups in different countries.
 She was the sole woman on the Australian delegation to the founding conference of the United Nations in San Francisco in 1945.
 With other women, she was instrumental in having a permanent Commission on the Status of Women established within the United Nations, separate from the Human Rights Commission.
 She was its first Vice President.
 Jessie also played a pivotal role in the campaign for the 1967 referendum which amended the Australian constitution to enable Aborigines to be counted in the census.

-Books on Jessie Street which can be bought from the Library
+The following books on Jessie Street can be bought from the Library:

 - Jessie Street: A Revised Autobiography, edited by Lenore Coltheart (The Federation Press, Sydney, 2004)

 - Jessie Street: Documents and Essays, edited by Heather Radi (Women’s Redress Press, Sydney, 1990) (the Library holds the only copies of these available.)